 The man pulled himself from her grasp and walked off into the crowd.

-The furthest building from Rebecca housed a man laying across a balcony with a large rifle and an ear piece.
+The furthest building from Rebecca housed a man lying across a balcony with a large rifle and an earpiece.
 The man watched as Rebecca’s assailant grabbed at his wrist, pressing a large button.
 A series of black hexagons started to appear around his body, originating from his watch.

-With the grip of the trigger a red-hot round sped through the alley, screaming its way towards its target.
-The black hexagons appeared around the man’s shoulder but failed to generate around him entirely as the round snuck past his shield and pierced his right shoulder, the round colliding with the wall millimetres above Rebecca’s bowed head.
-Body twisting the man fell to the cold ground, Rebecca grabbed her knife and struck at the watch, colliding with the black hexagons.
+With the grip of the trigger, a red-hot round sped through the alley, screaming its way towards its target.
+The black hexagons appeared around the man’s shoulder but failed to generate around him entirely as the round snuck past his shield and pierced his right shoulder, the round colliding with the wall millimeters above Rebecca’s bowed head.
+Body twisting, the man fell to the cold ground; Rebecca grabbed her knife and struck at the watch, colliding with the black hexagons.

 Rebecca had her throat grabbed as the man screamed, blood flying from his mouth like rain it covered her face.
-Scooping up the glass from her goggles she scraped it against his eyes with one hand, grabbing the watch with her other.
-A foot placed against his chest she pushed, pulling at the watch she managed to rip it from his wrist.
+Scooping up the glass from her goggles, she scraped it against his eyes with one hand, grabbing the watch with her other.
+A foot placed against his chest, she pushed, pulling at the watch.
+She managed to rip it from his wrist.
 The black hexagons began to fade, and the man loosened his grip.
-Falling backwards into the alley.
+Falling backward into the alley.

 Rebecca pulled her pistol from under her cloak and started firing rounds at the man.
-The black hexagons still fading stopped the first rounds, quickly they disappeared and flesh started cooking as the high heated rounds cooked holes through the man.
-The firing stopped but the man did not, he continued his plunge towards the ground before finding a resting place in the middle of a pothole.
+The black hexagons, still fading, stopped the first rounds, quickly disappearing, and flesh started cooking as the highly heated rounds cooked holes through the man.
+The firing stopped, but the man did not; he continued his plunge toward the ground before finding a resting place in the middle of a pothole.
 The rain sizzled off the end of the custom pistol, Rebecca’s breath obscuring her view until her friend made his way down to her.

-“You know you can lower your pistol now, the guys dead.”
+“You know you can lower your pistol now; the guys are dead.”

 “I can’t lower my arms.”
 Rebecca spoke through tightly gripped teeth.